 Configuring a custom service account for workloads

-Cloud Identity & Access Management (Cloud IAM) is the access control system for granting authorized roles to users and service accounts within your GCP project.
-A service account is a special Google account which performs tasks, such as deploying applications, on your behalf.
-You use Cloud IAM to create a service account, then use Cloud IAM policy bindings to secure the account.
+IAM is the access control system for granting authorized roles to users and service accounts within your GCP project.
+A service account is a special Google account that performs tasks, such as deploying applications, on your behalf.
+You use IAM to create a service account, then use IAM policy bindings to secure the account.

 Create a service account